torvalds/linux/Documentation/trace/ftrace.rst

 - dump:
   When the function is hit, it will dump the contents of the ftrace ring buffer to the console.
-This is useful if you need to debug something, and want to dump the trace when a certain function is hit.
+This is useful if you need to de something, and want to dump the trace when a certain function is hit.
 Perhaps it's a function that is called before a triple fault happens and does not allow you to get a regular dump.